The Potchefstroom Campus Science Centre was launched on 7th May 2005 by Min M Mangena, Minister of Science and Technology.

 The activities of the Science Centre are governed by an Advisory Board that meets annually.
 This Board, chaired by the Dean Faculty of Natural Sciences is constituted by University staff, DST executives and provincial representatives.

 The policy of the Centre is to be creative and innovative.
 New experiments are continuously developed in cooperation with Instrumentemakery and staff of the Faculty of Engineering.
 The Potchefstroom Science Centre is currently run by Mrs Zelda Friesling.

-The Mafikeng Campus Science Centre was established by Prof. JJA Smit with financial support from the DST and NWU.
+The Mahikeng Campus Science Centre was established by Prof. JJA Smit with financial support from the DST and NWU.
 The Centre was officially launched on the 30th August 2010 by the then Minister of Science and Technology, Naledi Pandor.
-The Mafikeng Science Centre is currently run by Lerato Molebatsi.
+The Mahikeng Science Centre is currently run by Lerato Molebatsi.